sengaya/aws-micro-cli/README.md

 The region can be set either via command line option or `AWS_DEFAULT_REGION`.
 The output of `aws-micro` will in many cases differ from `aws`.

-The s3 commands work also with non-AWS services like [minio](https://github.com/minio/minio) and probably others.
+The s3 commands work also with S3-compatible services like [minio](https://github.com/minio/minio) and probably others.

 ## Supported commands and options